godatadriven/asekuro/README.md

 #### Testing

 You can run some unit tests via `pytest`.
-Note that we test using local notebooks as well as a docker container.
-We want the container that is there to break the build.